 Fall 2009: #403 and mate #309 began migration from Necedah NWR, Juneau County, Wisconsin, on December 7.
 No further reports until January 20 when an airplane tracking survey found them at home in a swamp in Lafayette County, Florida.
 Crane #416 was with them.
 They were there on Feb.
 16 but gone by March 4.

 Spring 2010: Migrating pair #403 (hereafter called #3-04 according to WCEP naming standard) and #9-03 (#309) were reported in Richland County, Illinois, on March 9-16.
 They were reported back on Necedah NWR by March 20 and were observed on a nest during an aerial survey on April 5.
 The nest failed April 11 The nest failed April 11 and they renested again April 29-30.
 They were still incubating those eggs on May 28, so it looks like it might be successful!
 The wonderful news of TWIN chicks (W1-10 and W2-10) came on May 31!
 OM pilot Richard van Heuvelen first saw the parents with two chicks on May 31 when flying over the refuge to monitor nests for research purposes.
 Both parents appeared to be tending to the chicks.
 One chick (W2-10) disappeared between June 6 and 7.
-The parents and remaining chick (W1-10) remained in the general wetland area containing the nest.
+The parents and surviving chick (W1-10) remained in the general wetland area containing the nest.

 Fall 2010: The family group #403, #309 and wild-hatched chick #W1-10 began migration November 25 or 26.
 They were detected in Lawrence County, Illinois on December 3.
 The family completed migration to their previous wintering territory at Lafayette County, Florida and were found during an aerial survey on December 21.
 They were in Taylor County, Florida during a survey flight on January 13, 2011.
 Trackers tried a ground search of this location on February 9 but the area proved to be inaccessible by ground.
 The family was not detected on an aerial search of the area on March 11.

-Spring 2011: Parents 403 and 309 completed their migration north (with their juvenile, W1-10) to Necedah NWR by March 21.
+Spring 2011: Parents #3-04 (#403), #9-03 (#309) completed migration north (with their juvenile, W1-10) to Necedah NWR by March 21.
 The pair had two failed nesting attempts this spring.
 On April 30 two viable eggs were collected from the first failed nest to be incubated in captivity.
 The pair re-nested May 18.
 This nest failed May 28.
 Two eggs were rescued and transferred to the International Crane Foundation; no chicks for this pair this summer.

 Fall 2012: He was captured Oct.
 18 for replacement of his transmitter before fall migration.
 His original band colors remain the same.